OKX Withdrawal: Which Network Is Cheapest? Save 90% on Fees (2026 Chain Guide)

 This means:

-One thing that catches new users off guard: OKX does not charge fees for deposits.
+One thing that catches new users off guard: OKX does not charge fees for deposits (as of 2026-04).
 The withdrawal fee is the only cost, and it's paid by the sender (you).

 The Complete OKX Withdrawal Fee Comparison (2026)